Their numbers growing, Latinos gain clout in new Congress

 He acknowledged that being the only winner out of eight first-time Republican Latino candidates in eight states could be a sign of the challenge the GOP faces on engaging conservative Latinos, given the harsh rhetoric from Trump has kept about that group since his campaign.

-According to AP VoteCast, The Associated Press' nationwide survey of the electorate in the November midterms, 67 percent of Hispanic voters said they disapprove of how Trump is handling the presidency, while less than one-third approve.
+According to AP VoteCast, The Associated Press' nationwide survey of the electorate in the November midterms, 67 percent of Hispanic voters said they disapprove of how Trump is handling the presidency, while about one-third approve.

 "One thing that I want to do is take a conservative message to communities where we typically have not had success and at least sit down, understand people," Gonzales said.
 "The Republican Party has to look more like America.
 It just does."